 It's looking to be about 300 pages long and I've done about 250 pages in draft pencils so far.
 It's the longest thing I've ever written and boy, it's super mentally taxing but really satisfying to work on.

-I'm writing this with the hope that I'll be able to find a publisher but that's a whole new world that I know nothing about.
+I'm writing the book with the hope that I'll be able to find a publisher but that's a whole new world that I know nothing about.
 If you know something about it, please let me know!
-If it's not anyone's thing (re: publishing) that's cool.
-I'll make a kickstarter or just get it printed for my family.
-I just need to make it and get it out of my head.

-I generally self publish my own comics but I've also been published in Australian, American and European comics anthologies.
-I have had short comics in On Dit, Voiceworks Magazine and on The Nib and had comics published through Amplified Press.
+I generally self-publish my own comics but I've also been published in Australian, American and European comics anthologies.
+I have had short comics in On Dit, in Voiceworks Magazine and on The Nib and had comics published through Amplified Press.

-I took part in the Comic Art Workshop in 2015, was the recipient of the Colin Thiele Creative Writing Scholarship through Carclew in 2016 and was the inaugural recipient of the Ian Wilson Memorial Fellowship through the May Gibbs Children's Literature Trust in 2017.
+I took part in the Comic Art Workshop in 2015 and 2017, was the recipient of the Colin Thiele Creative Writing Scholarship through Carclew in 2016 and was the inaugural recipient of the Ian Wilson Memorial Fellowship through the May Gibbs Children's Literature Trust in 2017.
+I've also received grants from Carclew Arts to attend artist residencies at Milktooth project space in Perth and 100 Story Building in Melbourne.

-I have appeared at the Women in Comics Festival, Inkers and Thinkers Comics Symposium, National Young Writers' Festival, Emerging Writers' Festival and Salisbury Writers' Festival.
-I've twice been nominated for an Express Media Awards for best comic in an Express Media publication, made it twice to the semi-finals of the Channel 9 Young Achievers Awards and been a finalist for the Frankie Magazine Good Stuff Award in 2017.
-(I'm not so lucky with awards.)
+I have appeared at the Women in Comics Festival, Inkers and Thinkers Comics Symposium, National Young Writers' Festival, Emerging Writers' Festival, Ubud Writers' Festival and Supanova Pop Culture Convention.
+I've twice been nominated for an Express Media Award for best comic in an Express Media publication, made it twice to the semi-finals of the Channel 9 Young Achievers Awards and been a finalist for the Frankie Magazine Good Stuff Awards in 2017.